-Do you know that the easiest way for your brand to lose its credibility happens with just a tap of a finger?
+Do you know that the easiest way for your brand to lose its credibility happens with a single click or a tap on the screen?

-User-generated content (UGC) gets posted daily—every hour and every minute of every day.
+Millions of user-generated content (UGC) gets posted every hour and minute of every day.

 It is one of the most influential factors on the internet today.
-Several variations of UGC carry the risk of harming your brand in more ways than one, and that is why various online platform owners and managers need to ensure each content posted on their platforms will not cause harm to the platform’s overall structure.
+Several variations of UGC carry the risk of harming your brand in more ways than one.
+Hence, online platform owners and social media managers must ensure each content posted on their platforms will not cause harm to their credibility and online community.

-A single wrong move will cause your entire marketing plan to fall into shambles.
-From the toxic comments of trolls to the annoying spam that constantly appears in your comment section, which method are you to use to protect your brand and followers from such harassment?
+One wrong move will cause your entire marketing plan to fall into shambles.
+From the toxic comments of trolls to the annoying spam that constantly appears in your comment section, it leaves you to wonder which method are you to use to protect your brand and followers from such harassment?

-One of the best courses of action to ensure that every content on your online platform will not work against your brand is by maximizing the benefits of these content moderation techniques:
+One of the best courses of action to ensure that every content on your online platform will not work against your brand is by maximizing the benefits of the various types of moderation methods:

 Content Moderation: Knowing the Importance is Key